dfelinto/blender-manual/manual/modeling/modifiers/nodes/index.rst

 *****

 Nodes can be used to modify the objects' geometries in more complex ways.
-To use that add a new :doc:`Empty Modifier </modeling/modifiers/generate/empty>`.
+To use that add a new :doc:`Geometry Nodes Modifier </modeling/modifiers/generate/geometry_nodes>`.

 This will create a :doc:`Node Group </interface/controls/nodes/groups>` with the geometry input and output.
 Those are respectively what is received and passed to the previous and